Price Daniel: Public service in later years

 President Johnson later appointed Daniel to head the Office of Emergency Preparedness.
 In 1971, Governor Preston Smith named Daniel to the 9-member Texas Supreme Court, filling a vacancy left by the retirement of Clyde E. Smith.
 He was re-elected twice in 1972 and 1978, and retired at the end of his second term.

 After retiring from the Texas Supreme Court, he served as pro-bono legal council for the Alabama-Coushatta Indians.
 As their counsel, he was instrumental in the 1965 creation of the Texas Commission for Indian Affairs (TCIA), 59th Legislature, House Bill 1096.
 On April 5, 1967, the Texas Legislature passed House Concurrent Resolution No. 83 recognizing Daniel for his contributions to the tribe and to the creation of the TCIA.

-The historian Charles Waite of the University of Texas-Pan American in Edinburg describes Daniel, particularly in regard to his early years in politics, as a "southern business progressive who promoted efficiency in government in regard to roads, schools, and agriculture."
-Though he stood with Franklin D. Roosevelt, who swept Texas on four occasions, Daniel was skeptical of the growing federal bureaucracy and generally opposed tax increases to pay for added costs of government.

 Personal life

 Marion Price Daniel Sr. is also known as Marion Price Daniel Jr. and as Marion Price Daniel II, because his father, Marion Price Daniel Sr. (1882–1937) was the first generation with the name.
 Daniel II married the former Jean Houston Baldwin on June 28, 1940.
 Their son publicly known as Price Daniel Jr. is properly Marion Price Daniel III.
 The couple also had three other children: Jean Houston Murph, Houston Lee, and John Baldwin.

-Governor Daniel died of a stroke on August 25, 1988, and is interred at the family ranch in Liberty County.
-His wife died December 14, 2002 and is buried with him.
+Daniel died of a stroke on August 25, 1988.
+He was interred at Daniel Family Cemetery in Liberty, Texas.